arcctgx/ARver/doc/offset_detection.md

 The process of finding the pressing offset is essentially a brute force search.
 Checksums corresponding to all possible frame offsets within the search radius are calculated for each ripped audio file.
-The pressing offset is only known once a checksum corresponding to a specific offset matches a database entry.
+The pressing offset is only known once a checksum corresponding to a specific offset matches a database entry.[^2]

 This would be very expensive if the checksum calculation was based on an entire CD track.
-To optimize the process, AccurateRip database stores two types of checksums for each track: the full file checksum for verification, and an offset finding checksum calculated only from audio frames in the CD sector 450.
+To optimize the process, AccurateRip database stores two types of checksums for each track: the full file checksum for verification, and an ARv1 offset finding checksum calculated only from audio frames in the CD sector 450.
 Limiting the calculation to a single CD sector is much faster.
-There are some edge cases related to handling very short CD tracks, but in practice these cases can be avoided by not calculating the checksum if a given offset is "impossible" for a given track.
+There are some edge cases related to handling very short CD tracks, but in practice these cases can be avoided by not calculating the checksum if an offset is impossible for a given track.
 Such short tracks are rare anyway, and the offset finding checksums can be calculated based on other tracks from the same disc.

 The key point is: when a CD track is ripped with no offset corrections applied, the effective offset of a resulting audio file is a sum of the CD drive read